 The eager tourist patiently held the banana above his head.
-He didn't have to wait long before one of the hungry monkeys started to climb up his legs and body, finally adopting the quintessential photogenic pose on top of his head.
-As his friend darted around snapping pictures, the monkey suffered a moment of overexcited incontinence, which was accompanied by a cry of “Oh my god, it's peeing on me!”
+He didn't have to wait long before one of the hungry monkeys started to climb up his legs and body.
+It finally adopted the quintessential photogenic pose on top of his head.
+As his friend darted around snapping pictures, the monkey suffered a moment of overexcited incontinence.
+This was accompanied by a cry of “Oh my god, it's peeing on me!”
 Having finished its business, and the banana, the monkey jumped off leaving a rather large wet patch on the back of the disgruntled man's t-shirt.
 No visit to Ubud Monkey Forest would be complete without some interesting encounters with the local residents.

-We were assured that the monkeys would only climb on those carrying snacks, however this is definitely not the case.
-Stand still for too long and you will feel the tell tale tug as a monkey lands on your backpack and clambers around conducting a thorough investigation.
-If there are no snacks to be had, your new friend will jump off again fairly quickly.
+Before visiting, we had been assured that the monkeys would only climb on those carrying snacks.
+This is definitely not the case.
+Maddy stood still for too long and felt the telltale tug as a monkey landed on her backpack.
+It then clambered around conducting a thorough investigation.
+Realising there were no snacks to be had, her new friend jumped off again fairly quickly.

-Pura Prajapati, The Cremation Temple
+The Cremation Temple

-Pura Beji, The Holy Spring Temple
+The Holy Spring Temple

-Rangda, the Child-Eating Demon Queen
+Rangda, The Demon Queen

 Ubud Monkey Forest Travel Tips